Robertinoos13/Python/All projects/Very Simple Timer project/README.md

 # Script Name
-Alarm with a GUI
+Timer

 ## Description
 This script is a very simple timer

 ## Output
-The script produces a GUI interface, perfect for a basic alarm
+The script produces a time in minutes and seconds in console

 ## Libraries
 To run this script, you need the following Python libraries: